bbauska/W3Cx-1of5/README.md

 Once you&#39;ve tagged all of your content as a specific type, you can use CSS to attach to that HTML.

 In this course, we&#39;re always going give you the HTML but let&#39;s take a look at some sample code, so you know what it&#39;s looks like.
 Here is just some basic text content.
 I&#39;ve got some titles and I&#39;ve got a couple paragraphs.

 I want the browser to know: this text is a little more important than the rest of the text, say a title, so that I can display it differently using my CSS.
 I&#39;m going to tell the browser this is the title by using something called the tag.
 It starts with an angle bracket and then it has a name, and then another angle bracket on the other side.
 And then, I put that in front of the content, and then I also have to add a closing tag at the end of the content.

 Here, I&#39;ve used the h1 tag for my title that stands for header 1.
 It means this is a very important title.
 I can also use the p, or paragraph tag, to tell the browser: this is a block of body text.
 Not only can use HTML to categorize existing text content, but you can use it to insert new elements into your page.
 Elements like images or videos, buttons, drop-downs, all of that can be inserted with special HTML tags.
 For example, here&#39;s the text so that you can add an image.

 Now that you&#39;ve seen what HTML looks like, it will make more sense when we start writing the CSS that corresponds to it.
 Because the HTML has to come first.

-In this course, we&#39;re just talking about CSS, but if you&#39;re not familiar with HTML I really encourage you to look online, and learn a bit more because a well-structured HTML document is going to make your CSS a lot nicer.
+In this course, we&#39;re just talking about CSS, but if you&#39;re not familiar with HTML I really encourage you to look online, and learn a bit more because a well- structured HTML document is going to make your CSS a lot nicer.

 <h4>HTML 101</h4>

-HTML (**H**yper **T**ext **M**arkup **L**anguage) documents are made up of content and tags.
+HTML (**H**yper **T**ext **M**arkup **L**anguage) documents are made up of content and
+tags.
 These tags describe the content so that the web browser understands the structure of the page.
 HTML tags typically come in pairs, an opening tag before and a closing tag after content like so:

 ```
 <tagname>